sethen/rocket-science/README.md

 * [Leetcode 53](https://leetcode.com/problems/maximum-subarray/description/)

 ## Sort
-You can find all of these implementations at [./src/algorithms/sort](./src/algorithms/sort)
+You can find all of the implementations of **Sort** at [./src/algorithms/sort](./src/algorithms/sort)

 ## Bubble Sort
-You can find the implementation of Bubble Sort at [./src/algorithms/sort/bubble-sort/index.ts](./src/algorithms/sort/bubble-sort/index.ts)
+You can find the implementation of **Bubble Sort** at [./src/algorithms/sort/bubble-sort/index.ts](./src/algorithms/sort/bubble-sort/index.ts)

-Bubble sort is a simple, comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-This process continues until no more swaps are needed, meaning the list is sorted.
-Bubble sort is not efficient for large datasets, but it’s easy to understand and implement, making it useful for educational purposes.
+**Bubble Sort** is a simple, comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+This process continues until no more swaps are needed, meaning the list is sorted.  **Bubble Sort** is not efficient for large datasets, but it’s easy to understand and implement, making it useful for educational purposes.

 ### Steps
 * Starting from the beginning of the list, compare each pair of adjacent elements